Here are some observations about Christianity that you can use as you work out your theology.

 If you are a police detective, you have to qualify your leads, and test the authenticity of the evidence, measured by what you find, not by what you would like to find.
 What if one person says that the victim was murdered with a knife, but four others who were closer heard a gunshot?
-Your ancient sources must be the ones with broadest acceptance in the ancient church; the truth is preserved in the mainstream, sometimes a torrent, sometimes a creek, but ever continuous.
+Your ancient sources must be the ones with broadest acceptance in the ancient church; the truth is preserved in the mainstream, sometimes a torrent, sometimes a thin trickle, but ever continuous.
 You use contemporary sources but only for calibration and corroboration.
 As in any field, evidence that doesn’t fit tends to be irrelevant or wrong.

 Christianity Is Like an Ocean

 Christianity is an ocean that is two millennia deep.
 Only venturing far enough out to get your ankles wet does not make you an oceanographer.
-Just an oceanographer must plumb the breadth and depth of the ocean, a theologian must plumb the historic breadth and depths of Christianity, taking care not to get get stuck in estuaries or bays.
+Just as an oceanographer must plumb the breadth and depth of the ocean, a theologian must plumb the historic breadth and depth of Christianity, taking care not to get get stuck in estuaries or bays.